Amesbury Author Cooks Up Delicious New Mystery

 What makes Maxwell so productive?
 It’s the response of her readers.
 “It moves me to tears when fans say my writing helped them through a crisis,” she says.

 Crisis or not, sometimes what readers may want is a comforting, delicious journey into an Edith Maxwell mystery.

-Maxwell will be appearing on The 495 podcast.
+Maxwell was our guest on The 495 podcast.